 Talon, now 16 and a junior, says he had started fixating on death two weeks earlier.

 He was not picked on at school, he says.
 He felt loved and supported by both parents, who are divorced.
-Life at home with his mother, her boyfriend and his three sisters was mostly good, other than hearing “Let it Go,” the song from Disney’s “Frozen,” blare from speakers several thousand too many times.
+Life at home with his mother, her boyfriend and his three sisters was mostly good, other than hearing “Let it Go,” the song from Disney’s “Frozen,” blare from speakers too many times.

 But he had been “overthinking,” feeling helpless to change things in his life, feeling darkness enveloped by darkness.
 Raised Mormon, Talon felt judged by others in the church.
 He had switched to a non-Mormon Christian church, but he soon doubted that the Book of Mormon, the Bible or any other text was divinely inspired.
 He said he was promised religious epiphanies.
 None came.